kyei-baffour/HTML-CSS-Portfolio-Project/README.md

 1. use of flexbox
 2. media query to transition to mobile resolution

-##Contributors
+## Contributors
-#Add your name here
+# Add your name here
-1.BoaduJnr
+1. BoaduJnr
-2.kyei-baffour
+2. kyei-baffour